-Onboarding is a key to your app’s success.
+Onboarding is key to your app’s success.
 For the user, it should be a worthy experience.
-Apt onboarding is critical for successful retention rates and user lifetime value.
-It includes cutting edge design, effective UX, total customer satisfaction and value for services.
+Apt onboarding is critical to increase mobile app engagement rates and user lifetime value.
+It includes cutting edge design, effective hook model UX, total customer satisfaction and value for services.
 To nail this, you need to follow certain aspects like-

 The first impression of an app is usually its acid test.
 67 per cent of the customers back out from an app after using it for the first time because of bland user experience.
 Therefore, the onboarding process should make it cohesive for them.

-Coming to a full circle, your app yearns to become the hooked app by following the above procedures.
+Coming to a full circle, your app yearns to become the hooked app by following the hook canvas model and other adobe mentioned procedures.
 Once that stage is reached, there will be no looking back.
-Nir Eyal explains in his book Hooked, “To change behavior, products must ensure the user feels in control.
-People must want to use the service, not feel they have to.”
+Nir Eyal explains in his book Hooked, “To change behaviour, products must ensure the user feels in control.
+People just want to use the service, not feel they have to.”
 But make sure your app has a high visibility rate and properly optimised in the respective app markets so that people can download it more and more.

 Cut to the